Paleo Korean Flank Steak

 Updated: Oct 15

 Tender and juicy flank steak marinated in a Korean bulgogi style marinade is the perfect dinner when you are craving something special.
 Made with all whole food ingredients, this dish is Paleo and Whole30 friendly.
 Serve this at your next dinner party or cookout and your guests will be begging you for seconds!
 I love the simple umami flavors of this steak and how it pairs perfectly with a crisp and colorful Asian slaw.

 One of my favorite beef dishes growing up was bulgogi, and this marinated Korean steak is spot on.
 This is my preferred way to enjoy Korean barbecue because of how easy it is, it boasts of all the delicious flavors without all of the work.
 Plus, since I prefer my steak on the more medium rare side, a flank steak is perfect in getting a tender, juicy, and mouthwatering bite!
 I know you will love this delicious and simple Asian steak.

 Grass-fed beef is not necessarily the same as grass-finished beef, so make sure you ask your butcher or the farm you source your beef from to clarify.
 Ideally you want beef sourced from an animal that grazed on grass its entire life, however there are farms that grain-feed most of the life and then "finish" on grass, or even grass feed most of the life and "grain-finish" to fatten the animal up in the last few months.
-As mentioned before, 100% grass-fed beef is the most nutrient dense beef and is my preferred choice when eating ground beef, steak, or using bones for broth.
+As mentioned before, 100% grass-fed beef is the most nutrient dense beef and is my preferred choice when eating any beef nose to tail.

 Grass-fed beef is loaded with nutrients such as protein, fat, vitamins and minerals.